Sainte-Martine, Quebec: History

 Sainte-Martine is named in honor of Martina of Rome, martyred in 226.
 Being already settled and recognize as Sainte-Martine for many years, the status of the municipality was officialized on July 1, 1855, as the parish municipality of Sainte-Martine.

 The municipality lost a section of its territory in 1885 for the creation of the parish of Très-Saint-Sacrement.
 It also lost a sizeable part in 1937 when Saint-Paul-de-Châteauguay split from Saint-Martine to become its own municipality, but it was eventually reattached to Sainte-Martine in 1999.

 Geography

 Communities

-The following locations reside within the municipality's boundaries:
+In addition to the namesake main population centre, the following locations reside within the municipality's boundaries: